Going Bovine: Plot summary

-Cameron sneaks out of the hospital with his roommate and high school classmate, Gonzo, a video game-playing dwarf with an overprotective mother, on a quest that takes them from Texas to New Orleans and into Florida, all the while pursued by the Wizard of Reckoning and his fire giants.
+Cameron sneaks out of the hospital with his roommate and high school classmate, Gonzo, a video game-playing boy with dwarfism who has an overprotective mother.
+They go on a quest that takes them from Texas to New Orleans and into Florida, all the while pursued by the Wizard of Reckoning and his fire giants.
 Throughout the next section of the story, “guided by random signs”, Cameron and Gonzo take a bus to New Orleans, where Mardi Gras is happening.
 After catching another bus from New Orleans heading towards Daytona, Florida, the three characters are stranded in between when the bus leaves them behind.

 While they stay in a motel in the nearest town, Cameron goes to a party with two strangers who are natives of the town.
 At this party, Cameron meets a garden gnome who is explained to actually be a Norse god named Balder, who was trapped in garden gnome form before the events of the novel by the god Loki, the Norse trickster.
 Balder joins the two boys in their road trip.
-After the diner they stop at is attacked by fire giants revealed to be working with the Wizard, they purchase a car and drive the rest of the way to Florida, not risking public transportation because after the diner blew up, they were listed as nationally wanted terrorists.
+After the diner they stop at is attacked by fire giants revealed to be working with the Wizard, they purchase a car (a fictional Cadillac Rocinante) and drive the rest of the way to Florida, not risking public transportation because after the diner blew up, they were listed as nationally wanted terrorists.

 On the way, they pick up three college-age hitchhikers on their way to the YA!
 Party House, explained to be the headquarters of a very popular TV show of the same name.
 Once they get to the Party House, Cameron and Gonzo find out that the three boys stole Balder in order to sell him on one of the station's game shows.
-Cameron and Gonzo, after being on game shows of their own which they win using obscure knowledge gleaned from Cameron's “real” life, sneak into the dressing room of the show's host to steal Balder back.
+Cameron and Gonzo, after being on game shows of their own which they win using obscure knowledge gleaned from Cameron's pre-road trip life, sneak into the dressing room of the show's host to steal Balder back.